 Starting from version 1.7.0, CDN is activated upon entering the CDN blog root directory (e.g. http://cdn.example.net/wordpress/).
-If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS), includinng background-images in the CSS (when not using data-uri's).
+If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS), including background-images in the CSS (when not using data-uri's).

 If you want your uploaded images to be on the CDN as well, you can change the upload_url_path in your WordPress configuration (/wp-admin/options.php) to the target CDN upload directory (e.g. http://cdn.example.net/wordpress/wp-content/uploads/).
 Do take into consideration this only works for images uploaded from that point onwards, not for images that already were uploaded.
 Thanks to BeautyPirate for the tip!

 If your webserver is properly configured to handle compression (gzip or deflate) and cache expiry (expires and cache-control with sufficient cacheability), you don't need Autoptimize to handle that for you.
 In that case you can check the "Save aggregated script/css as static files?"-option, which will force Autoptimize to save the aggregated files as .css and .js-files (meaning no PHP is needed to serve these files).
 This setting is default as of Autoptimize 1.8.